Toward improved property prediction of 2D materials using many-body quantum Monte Carlo methods: DMC Properties of 2D Materials

 \subsection{Electronic Properties}

-It is now established that 2D systems such as graphene, phosphorene, and transition metal dichalcogenides belong to a class of materials that is exceptionally interesting for both fundamental research and for future use in technology.
-The electronic structure of 2D systems is astonishingly rich, since it provides an unusual combination of periodicity and free boundaries, the possibility of stacking with new variational freedom (twistronics), significant effects related to the presence of substrates, and further potential modifications with doping, straining (straintronics), and related processing.
+It is now established that 2D systems such as graphene, phosphorene, and TMDs belong to a class of materials that is exceptionally interesting for both fundamental research and future technological use.
+The electronic structure of 2D systems is astonishingly rich because it provides an unusual combination of periodicity and free boundaries, the possibility of stacking with new variational freedom (twistronics), significant effects related to the presence of substrates, and further potential modifications with doping, straining (straintronics), and related processing.
 Due to the presence of unique electronic phases, these systems pose a number of challenges for any theoretical or computational method.